-Although delicious fresh from the oven the cake keeps well and actually improves with age, the top becomes wonderfully moist and sticky after a few days in a tin.
-It reminds me of shop ginger cake the texture Mcvitie’s one in the dark red wrapper which I had as a child – but with fewer additives and more flavour.
-I far prefer baking using oil rather than fat as I think that it gives a far moister cake.
+Although delicious fresh from the oven the cake keeps well and actually improves with age; the top becomes wonderfully moist and sticky after a few days in a tin.
+It reminds me of shop ginger cake the texture is like the Mcvitie’s one in the dark red wrapper which I had as a child, but with fewer additives and more flavour.
+I now far prefer baking with oil rather than fat as I think that it gives a far moister cake.

-For extra zing in for this vegan ginger cake add a dash of chilli powder, I often add a handful of dried dates or figs for extra texture and flavour.
+For extra zing in for this vegan ginger cake add a dash of chilli powder.
+Or, I often add a handful of dried dates or figs for extra texture and flavour.
 The seeds of the figs provide a slight popping crunch to the otherwise soft cake.
 If you do not have treacle, golden syrup, dark maple syrup or molasses would work well in its place.